jdegoes/lambdaconf-2014-introgame/README.md

 case class Continue[+A](value: A) extends Errorful[A]
 ````

  1. Given the above code, implement the method `flatMap`.
-Do you see how you can't call the function supplied to `f` without first having a value of type `A`?
+Can you call the function `f` without first having a value of type `A`?
  2. Scala's `for` notation just compiles down to sequences of `flatMap` and `map`.
 Write a `for` comprehension that uses the `Errorful` monad you just wrote.

 ## Effectful Monads

-For some monads `M`, you can extract the `A` out of `M` (for a `List`, you can perform the extraction with `List.head`, though it's unsafe because the list might be empty).
+For some monads `M[A]`, you can extract the `A` out of `M[A]` (for a `List`, you can perform the extraction with `List.head`, though it's unsafe because the list might be empty).

-If the only way you can write such a function for some monad `M` is by "cheating" (i.e. you can't write it in a purely functional way), then the monad is called *effectful*.
+If you can't write an extraction function for some monad in a purely-functional way, then the monad is called *effectful* (indeed, for the `List` monad, extraction may throw an exception, which is an effect).

-Effectful monads can do anything from printing to the screen to launching nuclear missiles.
+Effectful monads can do anything from printing to the screen to launching nuclear missiles!

 In Haskell, the mother of all effectful monads is called `IO`, and writing code in the `IO` monad is very similar to writing code in Java or C or any other imperative language.